Bloc/workshop-curriculum/courses/javascript-primer/04-conditionals/07-switch-statements-ii/body.md

 A `return` statement completely exits the function execution, whereas a `break` statement breaks only out of the `switch` statement and allows the rest of the function execution to continue after the switch.

 Like other conditional statements, a `switch` statement can exist outside of a function.

-### Exercise

-Correct the `getPriceWithTax` function so that the function execution does not end prematurely.
-Walk yourself through the function and say aloud what the function does at each line.
-Identify the lines that need to be corrected and make the necessary changes.